rmorshea/spectate/docs/source/usage/events.rst

 --------------

 It's often useful to withhold sending notifications until all your changes are complete.
-Using the :func:`~spectate.mvc.events.hold` context manager, events created when modifying a model won't be distributed until we exit the context:
+Using the :func:`~spectate.events.hold` context manager, events created when modifying a model won't be distributed until we exit the context:

 .. code-block:: python